In energy debt? Grants could help you pay

 The British Gas, EDF and E.on Energy Trusts "strongly recommend" applicants seek money advice before applying, saying it will increase the chance of a successful application.

-And Charis themselves encourage applicants to seek help from money advice specialists such as Citizens Advice.
+And Charis themselves encourage applicants to seek help from money advice specialists such as Citizens Advice or Advice UK.
 Such organisations are not only able to help ensure applications to the trusts and funds are of a high quality, but can also tell applicants about other help they might be eligible for from other sources.

 Once completed, applications can be submitted online, by post or email.